mapbox/osmpbf-tutorial/Planetfiles.md

 ![Nesting dolls GIF](./gifs/nesting_dolls.gif)

-Here we have a Blob, which contains compressed data representing a struct, which itself contains structs.
-Once we're done decompressing the data, the ProtocolBuffer library will handle all of the nested Messages for us when we unmarshal each Message.
+Here we have a Blob, which contains compressed data representing a Message, which itself contains Messages.
+Once we're done decompressing the data, the ProtocolBuffer library will handle all of the nested Messages for us when we unmarshal each block of data.